Chicago Sockers: History

 The Chicago Stingers were founded in 1995 as a professional club to play in the USL.
 The club played in various transitional professional leagues in the USL, including the USISL Pro League, USISL Select League and USISL D-3 Pro League, which at the time represented the second or third tier of professional soccer in the American soccer pyramid under Major League Soccer (MLS).

 For the 1999 season, the club was renamed Chicago FC Sockers (or Chicago Sockers) and relegated itself to the amateur USL Premier Development League (PDL), considered the top national amateur league and the fourth tier in the pyramid.
 The Sockers had a very successful first season in the PDL, finishing second in the Great Lakes Division and defeating the Spokane Shadow 3–1 in the PDL Championship.

 The Sockers were Champions again in 2000 after a move to the Heartland Division, finishing first in the regular season and defeating the Mid-Michigan Bucks 1–0 in the Championship final.
+In 2000, the Sockers, also made an impressive run in the 2000 U.S. Open Cup.
+The PDL amateur club defeated an MLS side, Kansas City Wizards, in a hard-fought penalty shootout after a 0 - 0 overtime score.
+The Sockers came close to a similar upset of an MLS team in the third round but fell short, 1 - 0 to the eventual U.S. Open Cup champion, Chicago Fire.